Application and Selection Process

 Generally, a student may ask a faculty member to sponsor his or her application to the Ford Teaching Fellows Program.
 Alternatively, a faculty member may approach a student and encourage him or her to apply for the Teaching Fellowship.
 Together, the faculty mentor and the student will submit to the Ford Teaching Fellows Selection Committee a proposal in which they as a team propose a program suitable to their own discipline and goals.
 The Selection Committee generally allows four weeks for proposal development and writing.

-Applications are available from the Director of the program, Dr. Stan Galicki, and are due in his office the first week of April each year to be considered for the coming fall semester.
+Applications are available from the Director of the program, Dr. Zach Musselman, and are due in his office the first week of March each year to be considered for the coming fall semester.
 Late applications will not be considered by the Selection Committee.

 There are four components to the Ford Fellowship application: